How do I sign up?

 Absolutely, we welcome her attendance with a significant male figure in her life.
 This might be a step-father, grandfather, uncle, older brother or trusted family friend.

 The program is designed to educate and motivate male role models as the agent for changing a girls' physical activity levels, sport skills and social-emotional wellbeing.
-Unfortunately, we are unable to accept daughters attending the program with their mothers (other than for week 4 family week, described above).
+Unfortunately, we are unable to accept daughters attending the program with their mothers.

 What about mothers?